Ciprania/CipraTech/.github/ISSUE_TEMPLATE/mod-request.md

 **Before Submitting**
 Before submitting, make sure the mod you selected is a FORGE mod for 1.15.2.
 It needs to be available on CurseForge.
 It also should fit the nature of the pack, which is specifically a tech pack.
 Quality of life mods are also encouraged.

+Also make sure it's not already in the [mod list](https://github.com/Ciprania/CipraTech/wiki/Mod-List).